What is Log File Analyzer?

 Access the log file on your server

-If your website is hosted on a dedicated server or virtual private server (VPS), you can typically access the log file directly on the server.
+If a website is hosted on a dedicated or virtual private server (VPS), the log files are stored directly on that server.

 Use a web-based control panel